Posted on: 8 July, 2019

 The applicant must have:

-- A PhD degree in ecology or similar relevant fields, defended within the five years preceding the application deadline for this position
+- A PhD Degree in International Environment and Development Studies, International Relations, Political Economy or similar fields, defended within the five years preceding the application deadline for this position

 - Demonstrated ability to teach and conduct research across environment and development studies

 - Demonstrated ability to work across disciplines, both individually and as part of a team